Western Michigan University

 - Helping students to become practitioners working in autism and organizational behavior management

-Dr. Richard Malott is a professor in the Department of Psychology at Western Michigan University and a member of the behavior analysis faculty.
+Dr. Richard Malott is a professor emertus in the Department of Psychology at Western Michigan University who retired in August 2019.

 He coauthored Principles of Behavior (the book previously known as Elementary Principles of Behavior).